nilearn/nilearn/doc/decoding/decoding_tutorial.rst

-We use a cross-validation object, :class:`sklearn.cross_validation.KFold`, that simply generates the indeces of the folds within a loop.
+We use a cross-validation object, :class:`sklearn.cross_validation.KFold`, that simply generates the indexes of the folds within a loop.

 .. literalinclude:: ../../examples/plot_haxby_simple.py
     :start-after: # Compute prediction scores using cross-validation